Omerko96/navbarstyles/README.md

 * Bootstrap 3
 * Javascript
 * jQuery
+* SASS/SCSS

+Project is fully done in SASS.

 Keep in mind that this project works if you use UL (Unordered list).